Top Tips Before Your MRI Scan

 If you are anxious or claustrophobic, talk to your doctor ahead of time.
 They can discuss potential solutions such as sedatives or even recommend an open MRI, which is less confining than a traditional MRI machine.

-If you need an MRI scan for diagnosing a musculoskeletal issue, contact our team at MSKDoctors.com.
+If you need an MRI scan for diagnosing a musculoskeletal issue, contact our team at MSKDoctors.com or www.openmri.co.uk.
 We are committed to patient-centred care and have a range of diagnostic tools, including state-of-the-art MRI scanners, to provide you with the best healthcare solutions.

-Wear loose, comfortable clothing free of metal zippers, snaps, or underwire bras, as these can interfere with the imaging.
-In some cases, you may be asked to change into a hospital gown to ensure no metal objects are present during the scan.
+Wear loose, comfortable clothing free of metal zips, buttons, or underwire bras, as these can interfere with the imaging.
+If you are ever unsure, you can contact the clinic to confirm prior to your appointment, to ensure no metal objects are present during the scan.

 If you have any medical conditions, implants, or are pregnant, inform your doctor and the MRI technician before the scan.
 Certain conditions or implants may pose a safety risk or interfere with the image quality.